Profi-Devs/dbcc/CONTRIBUTING.rst

   own code.
 - Describe what actually happened.
 Include the full traceback if there was an exception.
-- List your Python and teev versions.
+- List your Python and dbcc versions.
 If possible, check if this issue is already fixed in the repository.

 .. _minimal, complete, and verifiable example: https://stackoverflow.com/help/mcve